flebel/django-bixi/README.rst

 Initial data
 ------------

 Upon running `syncdb`, cities that expose their bike stations data will be automatically inserted into the database.
-For the moment, only the following cities are included:
+The following cities are included in fixtures:

 * Boston
 * London